 22. Having a slow website

 A slow website is a big problem.
 If you are like most websites, your main source of traffic is Google.
 Google wants to provide a good experience for users.
 It prefers fast sites.
-Google’s simple ranking algorithm is based on how quickly a site responds.
+Its ranking algorithm is based on how quickly a site responds.
 The faster your site, the higher it ranks.

 Google’s ranking algorithm is complex.
 But there is one basic equation: faster sites rank higher.
 That works for two reasons.
 First, it takes less time to render pages with faster sites.
 Second, Google’s ranking algorithm is designed to reward fast sites.